nzaman7878/javascript-interview-exercises/README.md

 20 - Implement a try-catch block to handle an error that occurs during API data fetching.

 21 - Write a recursive function to calculate the factorial of a given number.

+22 - Implement a recursive function to find the nth Fibonacci number.